-Have you ever gotten that question?
-Or maybe you have asked it yourself?
+Have you ever been asked: "Why do you travel?"
+Maybe you even asked it yourself?

 "We love it."

 For many, answering this question turns out to be difficult.
 Even if it is somewhat clear to you, explaining it to others - especially to those who are not infected by the travel bug - is a considerable challenge.

 "Is it simply a way to relax?"
 Why not go fishing for a day or book a spa treatment instead?